mbari-org/pbp-doc/docs/pbp-meta-gen/index.md

 The `pbp-meta-gen` command-line program is used to generate JSON files with audio metadata.
 This is a necessary step before running the main HMB generation program to extract and optionally correct the time data.

+This also generates an overview of the recording coverage for the specified date range which can be used to identify gaps in the data, help with the selection of the data to be processed, or to identify any issues with the data before processing.

 Instructions  below assume you have already installed the package, e.g. `pip install pbp`.
 Once this is done, you can proceed to the main program [pbp](../pbp).